-PHYS 129 - Fundamentals of Astronomy
+PHYS 121 - Foundations of Astronomy

 A study of the Earth and heavenly bodies, their observed characteristics and motions, and the theories that account for them.
-The course is designed to give the students an understanding of the tools and fundamental physical concepts of astronomy.
-Topics covered include celestial timekeeping, gravity, orbits, light, the birth and evolution of stars, basic relativity theory, black holes and other compact objects, dark matter, dark energy, and the big bang theory.
-One laboratory per week.
+The course is designed to give students an understanding of the tools and fundamental physical concepts of astronomy.
+Topics covered include celestial timekeeping, gravity, orbits, light, the birth and evolution of stars, black holes and other compact objects, dark matter, dark energy, and the big bang theory.
+Use is made of the Wible Planetarium and the Newton Observatory telescopes.
+Students must participate in an evening observing session at some point during the semester.